Trip the light fantastic: History

-In Milton's use the word "trip" is to "dance nimbly" and "fantastic" suggests "extremely fancy".
+In Milton's use the word "trip" means to "dance nimbly" and "fantastic" suggests "extremely fancy".
 "Light fantastic" refers to the word toe, and "toe" refers to a dancer's "footwork".
 "Toe" has since disappeared from the idiom, which then becomes: "trip the light fantastic".

 A few years before, in 1637, Milton had used the expression "light fantastic" in reference to dancing in his masque Comus: "Come, knit hands, and beat the ground,/In a light fantastic round."

 Prior to Milton, the expression "tripping on his toe" appears in Shakespeare's The Tempest (1610–1611):